singhkpratham/geocompr/05-geometry-operations.md

 us_west_union = st_union(us_west)
 ```

-The function can take two geometries and union them, as demonstrated in the code chunk below which creates a united western block incorporating Texas (challenge: reproduce and plot the result):
+The function can take two geometries and unite them, as demonstrated in the code chunk below which creates a united western block incorporating Texas (challenge: reproduce and plot the result):

 ```r